What Is Formwork?

 It does not allow any kind of chemical reaction to crop up between the concrete and the plastic form.
 Also, it does not let the concrete material stick on the plastic forms.

 It is the latest advancement in its class.
 The built plastic formwork is so perfect that the gap between the two forms is very minute and hence does not allow any kind of slurry leakage.
 This type of formwork system is also available in various sizes like any other formwork.

-ii) The load carrying capacity of plastic formwork is comparatively low.
+- The load-carrying capacity of plastic formwork is comparatively low.